So why run off with 106 million customer records?

 “You have no margin for error … there are millions of routers on the internet that have the default admin/password, are running Linux and are fully open to anyone … you can scan the entire internet in less than 5 minutes … the work involved to actually source a botnet of a few thousand instances … is nothing; it’s a script kiddie.”

 Fast forward to Valentine’s Day, 2020 where we see the U.S. Department of Homeland Security, the U.S. Department of Defense, CISA and the FBI issue a critical alert based on new malware analysis that identifies 7 strains used in attacks being run by the same crew that ran WannaCry targeting Windows users through advanced phishing schemes.
-Different attack vector; same problem … 6 years later.
+Different attack vectors; same problem … 6 years later.

 Maybe Paige’s hacks could be seen as a portfolio of public service warnings.